Tap and flap consonants: Non-coronal flaps

 The only common non-coronal flap is the labiodental flap, found throughout central Africa in languages such as Margi.
 In 2005, the IPA adopted a right-hook v, :

 Previously it had been transcribed with the use of the breve diacritic, /[v̆]/, or other ad hoc symbols.

 Other taps or flaps are much less common.
-They include an epiglottal tap; a bilabial flap in Banda, which may be an allophone of the labiodental flap; and a velar lateral tap as an allophone in Kanite and Melpa.
-These are often transcribed with the breve diacritic, as /[w̆, ʟ̆]/.
+They include an epiglottal tap; a bilabial flap in Banda, which may be an allophone of the labiodental flap; a velar lateral tap as an allophone in Kanite and Melpa; and a uvular tap as an allophone in several languages.
+These are often transcribed with the breve diacritic, as /[w̆, ʟ̆, ɢ̆]/.
 Note here that, like a velar trill, a central velar flap or tap is not possible because the tongue and soft palate cannot move together easily enough to produce a sound.

 If other flaps are found, the breve diacritic could be used to represent them, but would more properly be combined with the symbol for the corresponding voiced stop.
-A palatal or uvular tap or flap, which unlike a velar tap is believed to be articulatorily possible, could be represented this way (by /*[ɟ̆, ɢ̆~ʀ̆]/).
+A palatal tap or flap, which unlike a velar tap (see below) is believed to be articulatorily possible, could be represented this way (by /*[ɟ̆]/).

-Though deemed impossible on the IPA chart, a velar tap has been reported to occur allophonically in the Kamviri dialect of the Kamkata-vari language and in Dàgáárè (one study claims the latter could be a palatal tap in some realizations, though this is not directly attested).
+Though deemed impossible on the IPA chart, a velar tap has been reported to occur allophonically in the Kamviri dialect of the Kamkata-vari language and in Dàgáárè as a realization of (one study claims the latter could be a palatal tap in some realizations, though this is not directly attested).